baktragh/a8_tape_loaders_and_utils/cs_turbo2000_backup_td/readme.md

 ## Changelog

-### Version 1.10
+### Version 1.1.0
 #### Utility disk
 * Enhancement: Another 4 KB more space for program code
 * Bugfix: The START or RESET prompt was not displayed after EOF marker write failure

 #### Extractor
-* Enhancement: Support utility disks of 1.10
+* Enhancement: Support utility disks of 1.1.0

 #### Common
-* The utility disk and extractor are not compatible with previous versions.
+* The utility disk and extractor are *not compatible* with previous versions.

+### Version 1.02
+#### Utility disk
+* BugFix: Listing of files failed, when file size is a multiple of 128 minus 3.

 ### Version 1.01
 #### Utility disk